HARDY GUNNERA

 Two species of giant Gunnera were introduced to Britain and Europe in the 19th century, both originating from South America: G. tinctoria from the wetter parts of Chile and SW Argentina and Gunnera manicata from the Atlantic rainforest zone of southern Brazil.
 These large, striking plants were a favourite in gardens with plenty of space and widely planted.
 Both have, however, ‘escaped’ and now grow in the wild, in damp, often shady places, including sheltered sea cliffs and along streams by the sea.
 Both are long-lived and develop massive rhizomes, and both produce large spikes of small, wind-pollinated flowers.

 Fairly quickly it became obvious that the two species of giant Gunnera behaved differently.
-Gunnera tinctoria was the more prolific, reproducing via seed and spreading easily, especially in wetter regions: it is now seriously invasive in coastal regions of W Ireland, Cornwall and the Outer Hebrides.
+Gunnera tinctoria was the more prolific, reproducing via seed and spreading easily, especially in wetter regions: it is now seriously invasive in coastal regions of W Ireland, Cornwall (as in the photo) and the Outer Hebrides.
 Due to its invasive nature tinctoria was outlawed in 2017 and it is now illegal to sell it, or to plant or otherwise cause the species to grow in the wild.
 Gunnera manicata, on the other hand, was much more demure: reproduction by seed has not been reported in Britain and vegetative increase is slow.
 In fact, most ‘wild’ populations of manicata actually originate from planted specimens.

 Distinguishing the two ‘giant rhubarbs’ has long been regarded as challenging and their identification has been carefully studied over the years.
 The native ranges of the two species of giant Gunnera do not overlap and they cannot hybridise in nature, but when grown together in Europe this became possible and hybrids appeared in cultivation from the late 1870s onwards, making identification even more complicated.
 Then, in 2022 a study based the appearance of the plants as well as their history in Europe shed light on why things were so difficult.
 It concluded that genuine Gunnera tinctoria were growing in Britain and Ireland, but G. manicata was no longer present, having been replaced by he hybrid between G. manicata and G. tinctoria.
-The hybrid was given the name Gunnera × cryptica and the spectacular plants growing along the drive at Bayfield are this hybrid – they never seem to set seed have been propagated over the years by dividing the rootstock..
+The hybrid was given the name Gunnera × cryptica and the spectacular plants growing along the drive at Bayfield are this hybrid – they never seem to set seed have been propagated over the years by dividing the rootstock.

 Genetic studies published in 2023 confirmed that all the sampled ‘manicata’ from Britain and Ireland were indeed the hybrid and pointed out that when they were thought to be G. manicata it was perfectly legal to grow and sell the plants, but now that they have been identified as the hybrid G. x cryptica, they are covered by the same laws as the G. tinctoria parent, making it illegal to sell them or even cultivate them!